 She has successfully represented employers in numerous jury trials in federal court in employment discrimination cases and has litigated employment claims in over 25 states.
 She regularly works with foreign counsel on executive terminations overseas and has testified for employers on the adequacy of workplace investigation procedures.

 Diane has been recognized in The Best Lawyers in America® for Management Employment Law, Management Labor Law, and Labor and Employment Litigation in 2019 and the 11 years immediately preceding.
-She was also recognized in 2009, and most recently in 2018 and the seven years immediately preceding, as a Georgia "Super Lawyer" in Labor and Employment Law by Super Lawyers magazine.
+She was also recognized in 2009, and most recently in 2019 and the eight years immediately preceding, as a Georgia "Super Lawyer" in Labor and Employment Law by Super Lawyers magazine.
 In 2009, Diane was named a "Woman of Excellence" by Business to Business magazine for her influential leadership and positive impact on the community.
-She has been named a Georgia "Legal Elite" by Georgia Trend magazine each year since 2009 and is listed in the 2018 edition and the nine immediately preceding annual editions of Chambers USA: America's Leading Lawyers for Business.
+She has been named a Georgia "Legal Elite" by Georgia Trend magazine each year since 2009 and is listed in the 2019 edition and the ten immediately preceding annual editions of Chambers USA: America's Leading Lawyers for Business.
 Diane is AV® rated by Martindale-Hubbell.*

 Represented a multinational beverage company in developing strategy and coordinating the work of foreign counsel for a global reduction in force affecting employees in more than 60 countries.

 The firm served as lead counsel for American Speech-Language-Hearing Association in a disability discrimination lawsuit and obtained dismissal of all the plaintiff’s claims.
 Our client prevailed on summary judgment on its cross-claim against the plaintiff for defamation, violation of the Lanham Act, and invasion of privacy.
 The Fourth Circuit Court of Appeals affirmed.